Dutch Entry 59th Venice Biennale

 Location of the Dutch pavilion in 2022

-For the upcoming edition, the Mondriaan Fund has decided to break with tradition and present the Dutch entry at a new location, the Chiesetta della Misericordia of Art Events, a deconsecrated 13th-century church in Cannaregio.
-The Mondriaan Fund has meanwhile invited Estonia to make use of the Rietveld Pavilion for the 2022 Venice Biennale.
+For the 59th edition, the Mondriaan Fund decided to break with tradition and present the Dutch entry at a new location, the Chiesetta della Misericordia of Art Events, a deconsecrated 13th-century church in Cannaregio.
+The Mondriaan Fund invited Estonia to make use of the Rietveld Pavilion for the 2022 Venice Biennale.
 The Mondriaan Fund officially handed over the Rietveld Pavilion to Estonia in November 2021.
 Director Eelco van der Lingen is delighted:

 “An exciting artist in an exciting location.
 The Chiesetta della Misericordia is a splendid building in the middle of the city.
 I am looking forward to seeing how that relates to the splendid work of melanie bonajo.”